All Too Well: The Short Film: Plot

-The story starts with the couple lying in bed together, Her mesmerized by Him.
+The story starts with the couple lying in bed together, Her (Sadie Sink) mesmerized by Him (Dylan O'Brien).
 They venture into upstate New York in a car.
 Her leaves her red scarf at a house belonging to Him's sister.
 Their relationship takes a turn at a dinner party, where Him ignores his girlfriend with a hand gesture, as he is busy catching up with his friends, making Her uncomfortable.
 They fight afterwards; Him is arrogant and dismissive, while a distraught Her is heartbroken but still wants to stay with Him.
 He apologizes and kisses Her to end the argument, and they dance in the refrigerator light.
 Him starts to distance himself from Her, eventually breaking up with her.
 A devastated Her weeps in bed, ignoring his phone calls.
-Her is seen typing on her typewriter and crumbling paper sheets.
-A montage shows Her alone at parties and dismal on her 21st birthday.
+Her is seen typing on her typewriter and crumpling paper sheets.
+A montage shows Her alone at parties and sorrowful on her 21st birthday.
 Him's life carries on as he walks alone down a Brooklyn street, recalling some of the happier moments in his relationship with Her.
-The film then jumps 13 years into the future, where Her has become an author and released her book All Too Well, presumably detailing the heartache of her early twenties.
+The film then jumps 13 years into the future, where Her (Taylor Swift) has become an author and released her book All Too Well, presumably detailing the heartache she went through with Him.
 She reads from the book to an audience in a packed bookstore.
-Outside the store, an older Him stands in the snow, watching Her through the window, wearing the same scarf she had abandoned 13 years ago.
+Outside the store, an older Him stands in the snow, watching Her through the window, wearing the same scarf she left behind 13 years ago.